Star Wars video games: Mobile games

-Non-exclusivity of Star Wars titles (2021–present)
+Non-exclusive titles (2021–present)

 In January 2021, Lucasfilm revived the Lucasfilm Games label as the licensing brand for all IP from the Lucasfilm production.
 This included a new Indiana Jones game to be produced by MachineGames, as well as a new open world Star Wars game to be produced by Ubisoft and Massive Entertainment, the first major non-EA Star Wars game.
 Lucasfilm did not speak to the state of EA's prior exclusive license to develop Star Wars games but affirmed EA would still be making such games, but stated that they "feel like there's room for others".

 In February 2021, a free-to-play competitive arena combat game developed by Zynga called Star Wars: Hunters was announced.
-The game will be released for the Nintendo Switch and on the Apple and Google Play appstores.
+The game was released in June 2024 for the Nintendo Switch and on the Apple and Google Play appstores but was shut down 16 months later, on October 1, 2025, due to lacking commercial viability.

-On 9 September 2021 as part of the PlayStation Showcase, a remake of Knights Of The Old Republic is announced as a timed console exclusive for PlayStation 5 in development at Aspyr.
+In September 2021 as part of the PlayStation Showcase, a remake of Knights Of The Old Republic is announced as a timed console exclusive for PlayStation 5 in development at Aspyr.
 Several voice actors and developers who have worked on the original are returning including Jennifer Hale as Bastila Shan.

-On 9 December 2021, during the Game Awards event, a new Star Wars game called Star Wars Eclipse was announced, set in the High Republic Era, and is being developed by Quantic Dream.
+In December 2021, during the Game Awards event, a new Star Wars game called Star Wars Eclipse was announced, set in the High Republic Era, and is being developed by Quantic Dream.

-On 25 January 2022, EA announced that Respawn had three Star Wars titles in development: A sequel to Star Wars Jedi: Fallen Order, a first-person shooter, and a strategy game with new studio Bit Reactor.
+In January 2022, EA announced that Respawn had three Star Wars titles in development: A sequel to Star Wars Jedi: Fallen Order, a first-person shooter, and a strategy game with new studio Bit Reactor.
 The first-person shooter game was subsequently cancelled.

-Star Wars crossover-based video game franchises developed by other companies
+In December 2025, Star Wars: Galactic Racer was announced for 2026 and Star Wars: Fate of the Old Republic was announced for 2027.

+Crossovers with other franchises

-In some cases Lucasfilm has allowed other videogames franchises to do their own Star Wars games, resulting in crossover hybrid franchises, that are developed by other studios.
+In some cases Lucasfilm has allowed other video game franchises to do their own Star Wars games, resulting in crossover hybrid franchises, that are developed by other studios.